-I am primarily a self-taught woodworker having started building furniture & cabinets around 2000.
-I enjoy the challenge of working with wood and all of its characteristics.
-I enjoy the design process and the tools.
-I especially enjoy the time out in the shop working on better executing techniques I already know, and evolving the process as I go along.
+I am primarily a self-taught woodworker, having started building furniture around 2000.
+I enjoy the challenge of working with wood and the beauty of the material.
+I like the tools, and I especially appreciate the time in the shop refining the design details of the pieces I create.

 Center for Furniture Craftsmanship (Rockport, ME) - "Intermediate Furniture Making" taught by Kevin Rodel